 What does it look like?

 This species' most distinctive feature is the greenish tinge on its shell.
 Although it can range anywhere from grey to red, the species is primarily green in most regions.
 The shell has no bumps on it and extends all the way to the eyes, giving it an almost saucer-like shape.
 On average, the crab is 60 millimetres long and 90 millimetres wide.

 What does it threaten?

-In Atlantic Canada this species is a threat to vital eel-grass habitat that many migratory birds and fish species rely on.
+In Atlantic Canada this species is a threat to vital eel-grass habitat that many waterfowl, seabirds and fish species rely on.
 By chopping off the shoots of eel-grass right at its base, the crab can easily destroy an entire area.
-In fact, this greedy critter is on the One Hundred of the World's Worst Invasive Alien Species List.
+In fact, this aggressive invader is on the One Hundred of the World's Worst Invasive Alien Species List.